 The area includes several coastal tributaries that drain into the Daintree River.
 The assessment area of riparian extent extends further up the river than the mangrove and salt marsh communities to the upper tidal limit and includes vegetation types that are more typical of freshwater environments.

 Land use within and adjacent to the Daintree estuary area is dominated by cropping with some grazing and residential development.
 The Daintree village is approximately 16 km north-west of the river mouth.
 The lower Daintree River is listed in the Directory of (Nationally) Important Wetlands.

-The Daintree estuary grade has remained ‘good’ and the score has increased slightly to 72 in 2017-18 from 70 the previous year.
+The Daintree estuary grade has remained ‘good’ and the score decreased slightly from 72 to 70 since the previous year.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

 Pesticides were graded “very good” and scored 90, equating to over 99 percent of species protected for the risk assessment metric.